jjg/RESTduino/README.md

 {"9":"LOW"}

-(note that the return values are integers; I'm still torn on what to "standardize" on in regard to digital values)

-Analog reads are simular; reading the value of Analog pin #1 looks like this:
+Analog reads are similar; reading the value of Analog pin #1 looks like this:

 http://192.168.1.177/a1